AfdulRohmat/AfdulRohmat/README.md

 Hello, I'm Afdul Rohmat, a software developer with a relentless drive for learning and innovation.
-I have experiences ranging from freelance work to part-time work, and now as a full-time software developer at PT Traspac Makmur Sejahtera.
+I have experiences ranging from freelance work to part-time work, and now as a full-time software developer at PT Digital Xceleration Nusantara.

 Technologies that I use in daily routines :
 - Laravel